Class 9 Exam > Class 9 Notes > English Class 9 > Long Answer Type Questions:- The Snake and the Mirror

 Which qualities and values of the doctor saved his life?

-The snake didn’t strike the doctor, even though it was dangerously close to his face, because the doctor remained absolutely still and calm.
-He displayed great presence of mind by not panicking, moving, or making any sudden movements that might have alarmed the snake.
-Snakes typically strike only in self-defense, and the doctor’s stillness assured the snake that it wasn’t in danger.
+Ans: The snake didn’t strike the doctor, even though it was dangerously close to his face, because the doctor remained absolutely still and calm.
+He showed remarkable presence of mind by not panicking or making any sudden movements that could have alarmed the snake.
+Snakes typically strike only in self-defence, and the doctor’s stillness assured the snake that it wasn’t in danger.
+Despite feeling fear, the doctor’s patience, self-control, and courage prevented him from reacting rashly.
+He didn’t attempt to remove the snake or loosen its grip from his arm, which might have provoked an attack.
+Instead, he stayed motionless, allowing the snake to lose interest and slither away.
+His composure ultimately saved his life in this life-threatening situation.

-Q.6.
+Q6.
 Write a note on the element of humour in the story.

 Or